-Openness to experience is the tendency to be original, have broad interests, be open to a wide range of stimuli, be daring, and take risks.
-People, who are high on openness to experience like to take risks, be innovative in their planning and decision making.
-People, who are low on openness to experience less prone to take risk and more conservative in their planning, decision making a) Global Environment: Global environment is a set of forces and conditions in the world outside an organization's boundary that affect the way it operates and shape its behavior.
+The job-specific knowledge and techniques required to perform an organizational role.
+The skill requires managers to perform a particular type of work or occupation at a high level iv) Organizational Culture a) Global Environment: Global environment is a set of forces and conditions in the world outside an organization's boundary that affect the way it operates and shape its behavior.
 These forces change over time and thus present managers with opportunities and threats b) Task environment